Our Impact

 Dedicated to supporting healthy lungs and clean air, making a difference in your community and across the nation.

-More than 20 million individuals each year are helped by our programs and initiatives, and we support everyone in this country through education, advocacy and research.
-Here’s how we’re making an impact on lives.
+More than 20 million individuals each year are helped by our programs and initiatives.
+We support them through education, advocacy and research.
+Here’s how we’re making an impact.

 Working to Defeat Lung Cancer

 Lung cancer is the leading cause of cancer deaths in the U.S., and despite its undeniable impact on our nation, the disease often remains in the shadows.
-While there are many misconceptions about lung cancer, the fact is that anyone can get it, and no one deserves it.
-Every day, lung cancer takes the lives more than 357 of our friends, neighbors and loved ones.
+While there are many misconceptions about lung cancer, the fact is that anyone can get it and no one deserves it.
+About every two minutes, someone in the U.S. learns they have the disease, and every day, lung cancer takes the lives of more than 342 of our friends, neighbors and loved ones.

-LUNG FORCE, our nationwide strategic cause initiative, calls on everyone to raise their voices to defeat this devastating disease.
-Our "Team Turquoise" is now more than 200,000 voices strong and growing every day since its inception in 2014.
+LUNG FORCE is our nationwide strategic initiative that unites those impacted by lung cancer to raise their voices to defeat this devastating disease.
+Our "Team Turquoise" is now more than 200,000 voices strong and growing, since its inception in 2014.

+In 2023, the American Lung Association launched its Research Institute, committed us to increasing our annual lung disease research investment to $25 million.
 Simultaneously, we are continually developing and improving support resources for lung cancer patients and their caregivers.
-Through LUNG FORCE Walks, online support resources and advocacy efforts, we are making a difference for the more than 500,000 people in the U.S. currently living who have ever been diagnosed with lung cancer and the more than 100,000 women who will be diagnosed every year.
+Through LUNG FORCE Walks, online support resources and advocacy efforts, we are making a difference for the more than 600,000 people in the U.S. impacted by lung cancer.

 Championing Clean Air for All